 Where to stay in Chéticamp

-Cheticamp to Cape Breton Highlands National Park to Dingwall
+Cycling from Cheticamp to Cape Breton Highlands National Park to Dingwall

-From Cheticamp, continue north through the spectacular Cape Breton Highlands National Park where you can expect to be physically challenged.
+From Chéticamp, continue north through the spectacular Cape Breton Highlands National Park where you can expect to be physically challenged.
 Two major climbs – one with grades of 13% over 3 km (2 mi) will test your conditioning program.
 Though a difficult day, it’s a rewarding one.

 The small community of Cape North lies at the 71 km mark, Dingwall at 76 km.
 There are B&B’s if you head off towards Aspy Bay but the bulk of the accommodation is closer to Dingwall.

-The east side of the Cabot Trail
+Cycling the East side of the Cabot Trail

 The east side of the Cabot Trail offers lovely surprises including beautiful pink, rocky shores, secluded beaches, inspiring vistas and quaint fishing villages.